miguelcarretas/zabbix-6-environment/README.md

 # zabbix-6-environment

-:information_source: This proyect allow to run zabbix-server, mysql-server (two instances), zabbix-nginx-web, zabbix-java-gateway and zabbix-proxy
+:information_source: This proyect allow to run zabbix-server, mysql-server (two instances), zabbix-nginx-web, zabbix-java-gateway, zabbix-proxy, inlfuxdb and telegraf containers

 :fire: If not exists, create the following directories, become `root`: